Lead Your Business to Conversational Commerce

 Initially, buyer-seller communication occurs on platforms such as Instant Messaging apps like WhatsApp, LINE and Facebook Messenger.
 Nowadays, e-commerce sites have started providing their own chat service on their sites and applications which makes it easier for buyers to have conversations with sellers through a chat messenger that is already integrated with the e-commerce itself.

 So why is the trend of in-app chat more popular than communicating via Instant Messaging or making a phone call?
 One of the reasons is to maintain the privacy between the seller and buyer.
 Uber has chosen to keep the privacy by allowing its drivers and riders to communicate through a “dummy”, such as a forwarding number, designed to block true caller IDs of both the driver and passenger.
-Not only the drivers’, even the passenger’s phone numbers are anonymized to the driver from the time the trip is accepted until the driver accepts another trip or approximately 30 minutes after the trip has concluded.
+The passenger’s phone numbers are anonymized to the driver from the time the trip is accepted.
+Until the driver accepts another trip or approximately 30 minutes after the trip has concluded.

 From here, we can conclude several benefits of in-app chat: resolving privacy issues, practicality, and cost-efficiency.
 That is why we can understand why many developers have been trying to integrate an in-app chat with their applications.
 Should a company buy or build an in-app chat by themselves?
 Here, Qiscus provides some comparisons between buying and building your in-app chat.

-This article was originally written by Zulqaidandy Rachman.
+This article originally written by Zulqaidandy Rachman.
 You can reach him through his LinkedIn account here!